acoastalfog/sinai-ventilator-components/v1.3/README.md

 ## Inner (Male-Male) and Outer (Female-Female) Flow Adapters

 **NOTE: 2020-04-01: *We have validated the adapter components against multiple gate and needle valve configurations of the current and future protocols from the anesthesia team.
-Adapter components printed from files here should therefore now be printed.***
+Adapter components should now be printed.***

 ~~NOTE 2020-03-30: Please do not yet produce this part.
 It is likely that our gate valve will change due to regulatory requirements, so adapters must be modified or may become obsolete.~~